Seafood Pasta (Italian Frutti di Mare Recipe)

 Ask your fishmonger to pack the shellfish on ice, then transfer them to a breathable (not airtight) container when you get home.

-I recommend a large bowl covered with a damp dishtowel or paper towel, then storing it in the fridge until you’re ready to cook.
+I recommend covering a large bowl with a damp dishtowel or paper towel and storing it in the fridge until you’re ready to cook.

 Seafood pasta on a white plate and platter with silverware.